Sign up for Dynamics 365 Guides in preview

 In the PowerApps Admin center > Environments screen, select the environment that was just created (a production environment, not a default environment).

-The following screen will appear while the database is being created and provisioned:
+The following screen appears while the database is being created and provisioned:

 Database creation usually takes several minutes.
 If, after 5 minutes, the “Provisioning database” message still appears, try refreshing the page.

-The Dynamics Admin Center will appear.
+The Dynamics Admin Center appears.
 This is where you can install the solution and make other configurations.

-Go to the Dynamics 365 Administration Center and sign in with the user credentials you created when you signed up for the Guides preview.
+Go to the Dynamics 365 Administration Center, and sign in with the user credentials you created when you signed up for the Dynamics 365 Guides preview.

-Select the newly created Guides instance from the list of instances, and then select the Open button as shown below:
+Select the newly created Dynamics 365 Guides instance from the list of instances, and then select Open as shown here:

 This opens the Dynamics 365 screen.

-In the Dynamics 365 screen, select the Settings button, and then select Advanced Settings.
+In the Dynamics 365 screen, select Settings, and then select Advanced Settings.